virtualous/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
 FormSpree is good if you are using it on one specific page but not for all pages.
 What I eventually found was that SimpleForm can be used to make a contact form which works on all pages!
 Which means it can be used as a subscribe form.

 There are two types of subscribe forms described here.
 One is just an email collector and another one is a fully automatic mailchimp subscribe form for Jekyll.
-If you are looking for mailchimp form then skip to end.
+If you are looking for mailchimp form then skip to [jekyll mailchimp form](#update-1---mailchimp-subscribe-form-on-jekyll).

 What I'm showing here is an email collector.
 So it just collects users' emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
 Auto-reply can help if you are offering an e-book for a subscription.
 I haven't tried it yet but it should work.